-- Assumes overall responsibility for the development and implementation of the school's policies on Special Needs and Learning Support. - To sanction exemption from certain subjects as requested. - To ensure adequate timetabling of hours for learning support, resource, traveller and nonnational support. - To allocate time for staff to reflect, review and plan curricular arrangements, for planning of individual programmes (IEPs), for consulting with support personnel and other professionals regarding the needs, progress, and review of individual students.
-The principal shall provide adequate time for review of policy by SEN teachers as required. - To facilitate the in-service training in special needs for staff. - To allocate some time on teachers timetables to facilitate starting the IEP process.
+- Assumes overall responsibility for the development and implementation of the school's policies on Special Needs and Learning Support. - To sanction exemption from certain subjects as requested. - To ensure adequate timetabling of hours for learning support, resource, traveller and non-national support. - To allocate planning time for staff to reflect, review and plan curricular arrangements, for consulting with support personnel and other professionals regarding the needs, progress, and review of individual students.
+The principal shall provide adequate time for review of policy by SEN teachers as required. - To facilitate the in-service training in special needs for staff.